Colleges That Accept Transfer Credits with Bad Grades

 Fun Fact

 Transfer students wanted!
-According to the National Association for College Admission Counseling, 9 out of 10 four-year schools regard transfer students as considerably or moderately important to their overall enrollment goals.
+According to the National Association for College Admission Counseling, 9 out of every 10 four-year institutions consider transfer students to be of significant or moderate importance when it comes to fulfilling their overall enrollment objectives.

 STEPS TO TRANSFERRING COLLEGES WITH BAD GRADES

-STEP #1: IDENTIFY THE CAUSE OF YOUR LOW GRADES
+STEP #1: IDENTIFY THE ROOT CAUSE OF YOUR LOW GRADES

 Benefits of an Admissions Counselor